readytensor/rt_img_class_jn_resnet18_bad_example/README.md

 # ResNet18 Image Classifier

-This is an image classification project using ResNet18.
+This is an image classification project using ResNet18 in PyTorch.